 Start/end: August 25, 2014.to December 6, 2014

-Day/time: TTh 4.00PM - 5:30PM
+Day/time: TTh 2;30 to 4:00

 Room: M 115

 Note: There will be no exams or quizzes and there will be no final exam

 Course Objective:

-The objective of this course is to provide reading material and lectures which facilitate a better understanding of the world, its politics, its geography, its conflicts and resolutions, the changing global economy in which we live, the diversity of different cultures and peoples and those who have experienced a dramatic transformation and improvement in the conditions of their life and those that have not.
+The objective of this course is to provide reading material and lectures which facilitate a better understanding of the world, its politics, its agriculture and food production, the dynamics of population, the problems facing the global environment and the changing global economy in which we live.
+We will also explore the diversity of different cultures and peoples and the condition of those who have experienced a dramatic transformation and improvement in the conditions of their life and those that have not.
 The diversity of the reading matter and topic assignment is considerably greater than can be achieved in a three hour course in one semester.
-The boundaries for the course are wide allowing the students to fashion a course that responds to their particular needs and interests as long as they in some way cover the main themes of development presented in the course and in the reading - science and technology for development, agriculture, and globalization and that they use all of the assigned sources and write largely within the course boundaries.
+The boundaries for the course are wide allowing the students to fashion a course that responds to their particular needs and interests as long as they in some way cover all three topics of the course title, use all of the assigned sources and largely within the course boundaries.
 Required reading: